dominic-source/alx-system_engineering-devops/0x00-shell_basics/README.md

 Project 11 - list the directories in current directory, parent directory, and /boot directory Project 12 - print the type of a file
 Project 13 - create a symbolic link to /bin/ls
+Project 14 - copy files from the current directory to the parent directory